 Speeding Deaths More Likely on Local Roads Than Highways

 Recovering damages for speed-related crashes is made easier when you consult with an experienced injury lawyer.
-A driver who violates the speed limit is breaching his/ her duty of care to other motorists, which is the first prong that most be proven in any negligence lawsuit.
+A driver who violates the speed limit is breaching his or her duty of care to other motorists, which is the first prong that must be proven in any negligence lawsuit.